LivePersonInc/developer-center/_exclude/routingbotTutorial.md

     <img src="img/conversationimages/image_20.png" alt="" style="height:200px">

-14. Since we’re already in the Reprompt dialog, if someone says anything NOT in out list of options, we don’t want them to get stuck in an infinite loop.
+14. Since we’re already in the Reprompt dialog, if someone says anything _not_ in out list of options, we don’t want them to get stuck in an infinite loop.
 Not fun for anyone!
 So let’s create one last Response Match, but *this* time let’s make our pattern a wildcard * and for the Next Step, select Option 4 → other text.
 This will escalate the user directly.

 15. Once you’ve finished, go to the previewer and type "reset" and “hi”.
 Then try out your router automation.
 Try the buttons, try typing, try typing something unexpected and see what happens.
 REMEMBER: this is not connected to LiveEngage so you will not actually be escalating.